Intellectual reformers have been much maligned in American history because of their solitude.

 The Republican Party had some conservative elements but was largely the breeding ground for progressive thinkers.

 This proved to be the prevalent dynamic in Californian politics well into the 20th century, when Republican sentiments turned toward business interests, much as their Democratic brethren had for so long.
+The Democratic Party would be resurrected in 1932 with a combination of economic hard times and reaction to idle Republican politicians, leading to a sweeping victory for Democratic politicians.

 Franklin Roosevelt defeated Herbert Hoover and brought with him a willingness to experiment during a time of extreme hardship.